 Conclusion

-In this pandas drop multiple columns article, you have learned how to remove or delete multiple columns from DataFrame by name, label, index.
+In this pandas drop multiple columns article, you have learned how to remove or delete multiple columns from DataFrame by name, label, and index.
 Also, you have learned how to remove columns between two columns and many more examples.

 Happy Learning !!